• Home

 We are so excited to announce a special guest on Audrey Press today!
 Jeff Goins is a writer, author, speaker, and dad.
 Jeff’s blog, GoinsWriter.com, is one of the fastest-growing blogs on the web and a well-respected resource for bloggers and writers.
 In 2011, it won the Top 10 Blogs for Writers award.
 Each month, he receives over 80,000 visitors to his website.
 He is the best-selling author of five books including The Art of Work, Real Artists Don’t Starve and Wrecked.

 Valarie: Welcome Jeff!
-Thanks so much for taking the time to answer these questions and to include us in the joy and success of your newest release.
+Thanks so much for answering these questions and including us in your newest release’s joy and success.
 I love that you used the Jack Nicholson quote “is this is good as it gets?”
 I remember thinking those very same words in my early 30’s.
 I just couldn’t fathom living 50 or more years like this.
 Same old schedule, same rhythms of the year, same everything, just sort of aging as I go along.
 That’s when I had the thought “I need to do something bigger than myself.”
 Jeff, you refer to the “bigger or more” as getting Wrecked.
 What is getting Wrecked?

 Jeff: To be wrecked is to be disabused of the status quo, to be made uncomfortable in a good way.
 We all sense that a comfortable life is not a good life, and yet that’s typically what we choose for ourselves.
-The people I know who are living the most abundant lives are willingly choosing discomfort.
+The people I know who live the most abundant lives willingly choose discomfort.
 That’s what we all should be doing.

 Valarie: What are the steps towards getting Wrecked?